Category Archives: British Columbia

 If you go…

-Visit in the afternoon and stay for the free summer evening concerts… Jennie would be pleased with that!
+Visit in the afternoon and stay for the free summer evening concerts.

 Read more about Vancouver Island’s other inspiring artist I’ve written of, Emily Carr, and of the island itself